-The phase differencing method was applied to measurements from the spacecraft Clus-352 ter 3 and 4 during the interval 18:47:13-18:47:16.5 UT on July 6^{th} , 2013.
-This period 353 corresponds to a time when the emissions are observed from the 14^{th} - 29^{th} proton gyro-354 harmonic as seen in Figure 2.
-Figure 9 shows the $\omega - \mathbf{k}$ histogram of the variation in 355 the phase difference measured between satellites C3 and C4.
-The left hand panel shows 356 the phase differences recorded in the Bx component whilst that on the right shows the 357 phase differences recorded in the Bz component.
-These plots show that in the frequency 358 range 70-105 Hz there are emissions occurring at discrete frequency bands at around 77, 359 81, 87, 92, 98, 103 Hz.
-These frequencies correspond to the 14-19 harmonics of the proton 360 gyrofrequency.
-At each of these frequencies there is a well defined maximum in the phase 361 difference between the two signals detected on satellites C3 and C4.
-The reason for two 362 peaks at each frequency is due to the $2n\pi$ ambiguity factor when determining the phase 363 difference (equation 2).
-Knowledge of the satellite separation distance enables the values 364 of phase difference to be converted into spatial measurements of the projection of the 365 wave vector along the satellite separation direction and so the histogram represents the 366 dispersion relation of the observed waves.
-It is clearly seen from Figure 9 that there is a 367 linear feature running diagonally up and right to the top right corner of each panel.
-This 368 line is a representation of the dispersion of the observed waves.
-369 for the observations by Cluster 1, whilst Cluster 2 is in a completely different plasma 372 location and does not see this banded structures at all.
-It is, therefore, not possible to 373 use the phase differencing technique to determine the dispersion relations between other 374 pairs of satellites in the Cluster quartet and hence compute the full k-vector.
-In order 375 to find the direction of the wave k-vector another method is required.
-Since the above 376 analysis is based on magnetic field measurements it is possible to obtain the direction of 377 k by calculating the eigenvalues and corresponding eigenvectors of the magnetic field co-378 variance matrix.
-The analysis period (18:47:13-18:47:16.5 UT) was divided into a number 379 of segments, each typically 0.25 seconds, and the eigenvalues and vectors were calculated.
-380 The direction of \mathbf{k} was taken as the average of the minimum variance directions for which 381 the corresponding ratio of the intermediate to minimum eigenvalues $\lambda{int}/\lambda{min} > 50$.
-This 382 criteria ensures that the minimum variance direction is well defined.
-This direction, to-383 gether with the projections of \mathbf{k} along the satellite separation vector were used to compute 384 the k-vector of the wave.
-385
+The phase differencing method was applied to measurements from the spacecraft Cluster 3 and Cluster 4 during the interval 18:47:13-18:47:16.5 UT on 6 July 2013.
+This period corresponds to a time when the emissions are observed from 14 to 29 proton gyroharmonic as seen in Figure 2.
+Figure 9 shows the ω - k histogram of the variation in the phase difference measured between satellites C3 and C4.
+Figure 9 (left) shows the phase differences recorded in the B_x component, while that in Figure 9 (right) shows the phase differences recorded in the B_x component.
+These plots show that in the frequency range 70-105 Hz, there are emissions occurring at discrete frequency bands at around 77, 81, 87, 92, 98, 103 Hz.
+These frequencies correspond to the 14-19 harmonics of the proton gyrofrequency.
+At each of these frequencies, there is a well-defined maximum in the phase difference between the two signals detected on satellites C3 and C4.
+The reason for two peaks at each frequency is due to the $2n\pi$ ambiguity factor when determining the phase difference (equation 2).
+Knowledge of the satellite separation distance enables the values of phase difference to be converted into spatial measurements of the projection of the observed waves.
+It is clearly seen from Figure 9 that there is a linear feature running diagonally up and right to the top right corner of each panel.
+This line is a representation of the dispersion of the observed waves.

+The features observed by satellites C3 and C4 are highly coherent due to their small separation in comparison with the coherency length of the waves.
+This cannot be said for the observations by Cluster 1, while Cluster 2 is in a completely different plasma location and does not see this banded structures at all.
+It is, therefore, not possible to use the phase differencing technique to determine the dispersion relations between other pairs of satellites in the Cluster quartet and hence compute the full k vector.
+In order to find the direction of the wave k vector, another method is required.
+Since the above analysis is based on magnetic field measurements, it is possible to obtain the direction of k by calculating the eigenvalues and corresponding eigenvectors of the magnetic field covariance matrix.
+The analysis period (18:47:13-18:47:16.5 UT) was divided into a number of segments, each typically 0.25 s, and the eigenvalues and vectors were calculated.
+The direction of k was taken as the average of the minimum variance directions for which the corresponding ratio of the intermediate to minimum eigenvalues $\lambda{int}/\lambda{min} > 50$.
+This criteria ensure that the minimum variance direction is well defined.
+This direction, together with the projections of k along the satellite separation vector, was used to compute the k-vector of the wave.